datalakehouse/docs/docs/products/opensearch/concepts/indices.rst

 Automatic adjustment of replication factors
 -------------------------------------------

-DLH for OpenSearch automatically adjusts the index replication factor (the number of replica shards) to ensure data availability and service functionality.
+datalakehouse for OpenSearch automatically adjusts the index replication factor (the number of replica shards) to ensure data availability and service functionality.

 The replication factor is adjusted automatically: